mozzarellaV8/nba2k17/readme.md

 _student work in R_

+# The Playoff Question

+1. How many wins does a team need in order to make the playoffs?
+2. How many points does a team need to win by (point differential) in order to reach the number of wins established in the first question?

+# Linear Regression

 - [the code](nba2k17.R), in progress. (need prediction on test data after choosing model)
 - [notes](notes.md) in detail for reference.